5 Reasons to Eat Persimmon

 Call it persimmon, kaki, hamlok/amlok, japanese fruit, sharon fruit or whatever you like.
 This tomato like fruit has a lot to offer.
 Available from the start of winter season and once ripe, these bright orange fruit are soft, sweet and juicy.

 Apart from its taste, here are the reasons why you should be having this fruit and the health benefits it has to offer:

 If you are looking forward to losing some weight, this fruit should be on top of your list.
-It is very high in fibre and 80% of the fruit is water, which means it offers the feeling of a full tummy at a cost of very low calorie consumption.
+It is high in fiber and 80 percent of the fruit is water, which means it offers the feeling of a full tummy at a cost of very low calorie consumption.
 Its natural sweetness prevents craving for other sugary stuff such as chocolate or carbonated drinks.
 Its sugar content also provides energy to workout (yes, you still have to workout) and the water content helps replenish the fluid loss via sweat.

 This fruit effectively has almost zero fats, so no need to worry about that.

 Micro-nutrition (vitamins and minerals) – although required in trace amount by the body – are essential for normal growth and development.
 Persimmon fruit is full of them.
 It has sodium, calcium, potassium, iron, magnesium and manganese, in amounts greater than that found in an apple.
 It also offers vitamin A, B, C and small amounts of vitamin E and K.

 Although all the vitamin and minerals are important, the vitamin A provided by this fruit – in the form of Beta-carotene and Lutein Zeaxanthin – are crucial to maintain and improve vision.
 Persimmons are also known to prevent cataracts.